 3. The Game: Michigan vs. Ohio State

 Want to know who won the Big Ten and was in contention for a national championship?
 You can usually check the results of Michigan-Ohio State and have a pretty good idea.
-There’s few games out there where teams legitimately hate each other, but this one definitely checks that box.
+There are few games out there where teams legitimately hate each other, but this one definitely checks that box.
 And no, not like a joking kid brother kind of hate — If you’re a Wolverine, you actually hate Buckeyes, and vice versa.
 These colors don’t run, and The Game is always a must-watch across the country.
+Sorry Michigan State, you’re not as big of a rival as you think.

 2. Red River Showdown: Texas vs. Oklahoma